CODE OF CONDUCT FOR MEMBERS, VISITORS, GUESTS, HIRERS AND EMPLOYEES

 Make sure you’re engaging in social media conversations the right way.

-If you encounter questions or issues about Manchester Village Spartans RUFC or spot anything that brings the club into disrepute on social media, please email our Chair or PR using firstname.lastname@example.org or email@example.com or via Facebook for support.
+If you encounter questions or issues about Manchester Village Spartans RUFC or spot anything that brings the club into disrepute on social media, please email our Chair or Brand Communications Officer using firstname.lastname@example.org or email@example.com or via Facebook Messenger to a member of the Executive Committee for support.

 Any response or action may be taken accordingly by the club and people acting officially on behalf of the club.